Structure-Dynamics Correlation and Its Link to Fragility and Dynamic Heterogeneity: RESULTS

 Our analysis reveals that the structure-dynamics correlation is not always related to fragility.
-However, we find a strong relationship between the structure–dynamics correlation and the slope of the scaled microscopic energy barrier across all three sets of systems (Fig.\ref{Fig_slope}(a)): i) For the LJ system, both the slope and the structure–dynamics correlation decrease with increasing fragility. ii) For the WCA system, despite exhibiting the largest variation in fragility, both the slope and the structure–dynamics correlation remain nearly constant and appear independent of fragility. iii) For the modified LJ $(q,p)$ system, both the slope and the structure–dynamics correlation increase with fragility.
-Fig.\ref{Fig_slope}(b) shows the peak value of the structure-dynamics correlation $C_R$ against the scaled microscopic energy barrier $B/A(micro)$, which quantitatively underscores this observation.
+However, we find a strong relationship between the structure–dynamics correlation and the slope of the scaled microscopic free energy barrier across all three sets of systems when we compare the plots in Fig.\ref{Fig_correlation} and the right panels of Fig.\ref{Fig_deltaE_micro}: i) For the LJ system, both the slope and the structure–dynamics correlation decrease with increasing fragility. ii) For the WCA system, despite exhibiting the largest variation in fragility, both the slope and the structure–dynamics correlation remain nearly constant and appear independent of fragility. iii) For the modified LJ $(q,p)$ system, both the slope and the structure–dynamics correlation increase with fragility.
+Fig.\ref{Fig_slope}(b) shows the peak value of the structure-dynamics correlation $C_R$ against the scaled microscopic free energy barrier $B/A(micro)$, which quantitatively underscores this observation.

-These findings allow us to conclude that the slope of the scaled microscopic energy barrier is closely linked to the structure-dynamics correlation.
-In contrast, the slope of the scaled macroscopic energy barrier, given by $\gamma T_{VFT}$ does follow fragility but not the structure-dynamics correlation.
+These findings allow us to conclude that the slope of the scaled microscopic free energy barrier is closely linked to the structure-dynamics correlation.
+In contrast, the slope of the scaled macroscopic free energy barrier, given by $\gamma T_{VFT}$ does follow fragility but not the structure-dynamics correlation.
 This implies that the structure–dynamics correlation is not trivially connected to fragility.
 However, phenomenologically, fragility has been linked to dynamic heterogeneity, with more fragile systems typically exhibiting stronger heterogeneity in dynamics \cite{Sastry2001_nature,Ediger2000_Physchem}.
 This raises an important and open question: What fundamental mechanism governs the system dependent trends in structure-dynamics correlation, and how is this related to dynamic heterogeneity?